What Is a SOC?

 It acts as your business’s digital nerve center—responding in real time to cyber attacks, phishing attempts, and ransomware infections before they become catastrophes.

-Why SOCs Matter More Than Ever in 2025
+Why SOCs Matter More Than Ever

 Cybercrime is no longer rare or random—it’s targeted, automated, and constant.
 A modern SOC helps protect against: